 Anne Muntges is an artist who makes highly detailed drawings, prints, and installation art based on concepts of the home.
-Born in Denver and based in Buffalo, her work is currently on view in the exhibition Anne Muntges: Skewed Perspectives (June 13-August 9, 2015) at Big Orbit Gallery (Buffalo).
-Her work has been exhibited in New York at the Charles A. Gallery and Lilac Museum Steamship; in Chicago at the Ukrainian Institute of Modern Art; in Buffalo at the Burchfield Penney Art Center, the University at Buffalo Gallery, and Indigo Gallery; and in Knoxville as a part of the Southern Graphics Council International Conference.
+Born in Denver and based in Buffalo, her work has been exhibited in New York at the Charles A. Gallery and Lilac Museum Steamship; in Chicago at the Ukrainian Institute of Modern Art; in Buffalo at the Burchfield Penney Art Center, the University at Buffalo Gallery, and Indigo Gallery; and in Knoxville as a part of the Southern Graphics Council International Conference.
 She received a BFA from the Kansas City Art Institute and an MFA from the University at Buffalo.
 Muntges completed a residency at the Bemis Center for Contemporary Arts in 2013, and received a New York Foundation for the Arts Fellowship in Printmaking/Drawing/Artist Books in 2014.
-In 2015, Muntges was awarded an artist residency at the Vermont Studio Center.
+In 2015, Muntges was awarded a fellowship and artist residency at the Vermont Studio Center and Ox-Bow.